Multi-tenancy

 g_om.deleteContainer(containerBase1.GUID)

 To identify the tenant memberships of a logged-in user and the tenant objects selected for the session, the GroovyTenantHelper is available in the Groovy context.
 When defining a GroovyTenantHelper object, the current session is stated as a parameter.
 Furthermore, the GroovyTenantHelper can be used to modify the selection of the active tenants in the session.
-The variants entered as a character string list (||) enable you to directly edit distribution list and multiple selection information from long text fields.
+The variants as a string list (||) enable the direct processing of distribution list or multiple selection information from long text fields.

 // Import of class